xuyangkang/AlgorithmTemplates/Readme.md

 Warm welcome for contributing and challenging!

-##Usage:
+## Install
-For ACM/ICPC on-site game: Type emacs_minimum_config.el to ~/.emacs
+For ACM/ICPC on-site: Type emacs_minimum_config.el and save as ~/.emacs

-For normal case:
+For full:

-1. Put emacs_config.el to ~/.emacs(or merge it into your config)
+1. Put or emacs_config.el to ~/.emacs
 2. Change snippet dir "~/AlgorithmTemplates/snippets" to your location
-3. M-X irony-install-server (you may need clang library to build irony)
+3. M-x irony-install-server (you may need clang library to build irony)

+## Usage
-After open a cpp file, a hook will triggers sport-cc-mode, F5 to compile, F6 to debug in GDB.
+1. F5 to compile, F6 to debug in GDB
+2. M-[ M-] to move in frames
+3. Type keyworks(for, while, if, etc) + tab to trigger template

-M-X import to "inline" template into current file
+4. M-x import-template, then type template name to "inline" template into current file